TERMS AND CONDITIONS

 - Clients must not disclose any information pertaining to any Candidates to third parties.
 The personal details of Candidates shall be kept strictly confidential.
 Any breach of this which results in the employment of a Candidate by a third party renders the Client liable for full payment of the Agency’s Placement Fee, plus a 50% penalty surcharge.

 - The Client is responsible for the employment of the Candidate in accordance with all applicable employment legislation based on the law of employment in the country where the employment takes place.
 The Client is committed to being the sole employer of the Candidate.

 - The Client commits to provide a contract of employment upon employment commencement, and is responsible for all Tax, National Insurance, Health Insurance, Work Permits, Visas and other necessary documents and payment as required by law in the working country.
 A copy of the contract signed by both parties must be received by the Agency within 7 days of the employment commencement.

 - The Client (or appointed Third Party Representative) should provide a copy of their passport as proof of identification and proof of address such as their household bill in order to confirm their personal address before any contact is arranged with Candidates.

 - The Client is solely responsible for the suitability of the Candidate and it is ultimately the Client’s decision to employ the Candidate.
 The Agency cannot be held responsible for any mistakes in any information provided directly by the Candidate.
 The Client is committed to satisfying him/herself as to the suitability of the Candidate before employment.
 The final employment decision is made by the Client and thus the Agency cannot be held responsible for the candidate after employment has commenced.
-However, should there be an issue within the first twelve weeks of employment, the Agency will replace the candidate free of charge (see “Termination of Employment” below)
+The Client is responsible for ensuring references, background / police checks and qualifications of the prospective Employee are to their satisfaction.

 - References can be acquired via the Agency via a written request by the Client and will be provided once direct permission from the Candidate has been obtained.